offered in conjunction with the Mandel Institute of Jewish Studies

 A rich extracurricular activities program is offered, including tours, cultural and social events, lectures and more.

 Course of Study

-The program consists of 40 credits over four consecutive semesters, including elective courses and tutorials.
+The program consists of 40 credits over three consecutive semesters, including required and elective courses.
 Students are required to specialize in one period of study, but take courses in the other period as well.

 Course List Sample: